10 Cat Food Myths

 Myth #6: Diet foods offer better weight management.

-Additional fiber and ingredients with empty calories are the main components added to make lite foods for pets.
-Adding to the already heavy burden of excessive carbohydrates, it is no wonder these diets are suspected of contributing to more weight gain, skin and coat disorders, and food intolerances.
-A water-rich, meat-based, low carbohydrate diet – canned or raw or home-cooked – that is balanced for your cat’s caloric needs, is the key to a sleek and agile cat, NOT dry food.
+Increased fiber and empty calorie ingredients are used in lite, indoor and weight management diets.
+These ingredients add to the load of carbohydrates and can actually contribute to weight gain, trigger skin and coat disorders, and create food intolerances.
+Be aware, grain-free does not equate to carb free.
+A water-rich, meat-based, low-carbohydrate diet – canned, raw or home-cooked – that is balanced for your cat’s caloric needs, is the key to a sleek and agile cat.

 Myth #7: People food and homemade foods are harmful to cats.